FlawlessNa/Legends/README.md

 - [ ] It also extracts objects/tiles
 - [ ] It can write a .py file that describes a minimap.
 This can be loaded and used when fine-tuning of weights/costs is necessary
   - Requires interactive window where user enters feature names for interesting features
+  - Try using tkinter? cv2 alone is not enough
+  - Need to think of how to store revamped minimap objects
+    - save raw matrix from game files as .npy files
+    - save modified features as MinimapFeatures within the class
+      - Features are list of points
+      - With optional weights
+      - edge avoidance attributes and such
+      - Features can be used to modify original matrix (How?)
   - Unnecessary features are given sequential generic names
 - [ ] It can attempt to estimate the character's VR coordinates as well